core-wg/oscore/draft-ietf-core-object-security.md

 * Context Identifier (Cid)
 * Base Key (master_secret)

+The following input parameters MAY be pre-established.
+In case any of these parameters is not pre-established, the default value indicated below is used:

 * AEAD Algorithm (Alg)
    - Default is AES-CCM-64-64-128 (value 12)

-The following input parameters MAY be pre-established:

 * Sender ID
    - Defaults are 0x00 for the endpoint initially being client, and 0x01 for the endpoint initially being server
 * Recipient ID